Forms Rendering

 // <div class="check"><label><input type="checkbox" name="send"></label></div>

-getSeparatorPrototype()
+by the getSeparatorPrototype()

-.
-By default, it is an element <br>
+method.
+By default, it is the <br>

-.
-If you change it to a pair element, it
+element.
+If you change it to a

 .